 The Archdiocesan Pastoral Council (APC), specifically through its Social Justice Committee, is working to create multiple other ways for parishes to deepen their understanding of Catholic Social Teaching and to collaborate more effectively with people in other parishes and in Archdiocesan agencies – to promote priority issues, for example, support for refugees and immigrants.
 The Committee, led by Pat Dinneen, has already started compiling a database of almost 200 social justice programs throughout the Archdiocese.
 Dinneen explains that “Cardinal Seàn’s goal is for each parish to have a Social Justice Committee.”
 She continues “There is tremendous energy and enthusiasm when Catholics come together to connect faith with action in the service of justice.”

-A great example of this energy and enthusiasm will occur during the fourth annual Archdiocesan Justice Convocation - Spirituality and Justice - which takes place on October 27, 2012.
-Representatives from each parish came together with the objectives including education on Catholic Social Teaching, awareness of the work underway as well as the sharing of best practices, and networking to facilitate collaboration.
-The Convocation was sponsored by the Secretariat for Health and Social Services, the Archdiocesan Pastoral Council (APC) and the three year spiritual renewal program, ARISE: Together In Christ.
+A great example of this energy and enthusiasm occurs during the annual Archdiocesan Justice Convocation Representatives from each parish come together with the objectives including education on Catholic Social Teaching, awareness of the work underway as well as the sharing of best practices, and networking to facilitate collaboration.
+The Convocation is sponsored by the Secretariat for Health and Social Services and the Archdiocesan Pastoral Council (APC).

 More information regarding Catholic Social Teaching can be found in the links provided below.